Ultimate Guide To LinkedIn Marketing

 The first step to building your LinkedIn marketing campaigns is choosing your objective.
 A campaign objective is an action you want your customers to take when they see your ads.
 This helps you to customize your campaign creation and deliver the best ROI for your stated goal.
 As you hover over the objectives, LinkedIn shows you the scenarios you’d want to choose each objective for.

 Adam's tip: In our experience, the Lead Generation objective is far and away the best ad format to choose from.

 Why is the lead generation objective the best?

 When your target audience clicks on your ad, instead of driving to your landing page or website, a popup form on LinkedIn appears with all of your target’s profile information already pre-populated (pulled from their profile information).
 All your target needs to do now is click submit.
 You now have all of your target’s contact information within 2 clicks instead of 7 or 8 if they were to navigate to your website.
-7 to 8 clicks are the average number we've seen to generate a lead from websites.
+7 to 8 clicks are the average number we've seen to generate a lead from website visitors.
 Why is this so valuable?
 It takes the guesswork out of the equation, is a secure and reliable platform for them to be providing their details, and it’s just plain easy (for both you and your target).

 Not to mention, there’s a variety of ways that your target customers can get lost and even (dare we say) ‘bounce’ by visiting your website or landing page:

 Slow page load times can deter them from even seeing your content